Jonathan Malaya: Public service

 Malaya immediately joined government service after college.
 In a career in public service spanning 20 years, he had stints in all three branches of the government first serving as a Legislative Staff Officer to then Samar Congressman (later Supreme Court Justice) Antonio Eduardo B. Nachura in the House of Representatives of the Philippine Congress.
 He later served as Chief Legislative Staff Officer to then Senator (later Department of Interior and Local Government Secretary) Mar Roxas in the Philippine Senate.

 In 2005 he served in the Executive Branch as Chief of Staff to then Education Secretary (later Department of Budget and Management Secretary) Florencio B. Abad.
 A year later, at age 32, he was appointed Assistant Secretary in the Office of the Chief Presidential Legal Counsel by President Gloria Macapagal Arroyo.
 He was later seconded by Arroyo to the Office of the Solicitor General again as Chief of Staff.

-In 2007, he served briefly as Judicial Staff Head to Associate Justice Antonio Eduardo B. Nachura in the Philippine Supreme Court before he returned to the Department of Education as Assistant Secretary during the term of then Education Secretary Jesli A. Lapus.
+In 2007, he served briefly as Judicial Staff Head to Associate Justice Antonio Eduardo B. Nachura in the Supreme Court of the Philippines before he returned to the Department of Education as Assistant Secretary during the term of then Education Secretary Jesli A. Lapus.

-After his stint at the Department of Education, Malaya joined the Pasay city government in 2011 as Spokesperson and Public Information Officer under Mayor Antonino G.Calixto.
+After his stint at the Department of Education, Malaya joined the Pasay City government in 2011 as Spokesperson and Public Information Officer under Mayor Antonino G.Calixto.
 During that time he also serve as Senior Technical Adviser on Education and Electoral Reform to the Foundation for Economic Freedom, and The Asia Foundation, and Legal Network for Truthful Elections.

 In 2017, he was appointed as Assistant Secretary for Capacity Development, Public Affairs and Communication in the Department of Interior and Local Government by President Rodrigo Roa Duterte.
 He was later appointed as administrator of Federalism, on that same year.
 DILG Officer in Charge Eduardo Año appointed him as the new DILG spokesperson.
+During the COVID-19 pandemic, Malaya was appointed to the Inter-Agency Task Force for the Management of Emerging Infectious Diseases and the National Task Force-Covid 19.
+From 2022 to 2023, Malaya served as the Executive Director of the Local Government Development Institute.

+Malaya is currently serving as Assistant Director General at the National Security Council under the administration of National Security Adviser Eduardo Año.
+Concurrent to his role as the Assistant Director General for Strategic Communications, he is also the Co-Chair of the Information Working Group of the National Task Force on the West Philippine Sea, the Chair of the Strategic Communications Cluster of the National Task Force to End Local Communist Armed Conflict, and a member of the National Intelligence Board.